MicrosoftDocs/Viva/Viva/glint/setup/mto-faq.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 09/11/2024
+ms.date: 09/23/2024
-ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Viva Glint for a multitenant organization FAQ (preview)
+# Viva Glint for a multitenant organization FAQ

-> [!NOTE]
-> Multitenant organization for Viva Glint is available to preview customers only.
-Features described here are subject to change.

 Multitenant organization (MTO) is a Microsoft 365 feature that enables your company to form a tenant group for access to Microsoft Viva Glint in your organization.